su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Combustion/Inc_Combustion.md

 For partially- or non-premixed problems or pre-mixed problems with preferential diffusion, a three-dimensional table is required.
 SU2 supports a quasi-3D table format, consisting of two-dimensonal trapezoidal maps stacked in the third dimension.
 An example of this can be found in the [partially premixed methane combustion test case](https://github.com/su2code/TestCases/flamelet/06_laminar_partial_premixed_ch4_flame_cfd/LUT_methane_3D.drg).
 The first two dimensions should span the progress variable and total enthalpy dimension, while the third dimension should be mixture fraction.

-A more memory efficient option in terms of manifold format comes as one or multiple multi-layer perceptrons.
-Dense, feed-forward multi-layer perceptrons to be specific.
-SU2 uses the [MLPCpp module](https://github.com/EvertBunschoten/MLPCpp.git) to evaluate MLP's during simulations.
-Information on how to translate networks trained through TensorFlow to the `.mlp` format supported in SU2, see the [MLPCpp repository](https://github.com/EvertBunschoten/MLPCpp.git).
-In the current tutorial, a set of MLP's will be used as the manifold for the FGM solver.

 ### Preferential diffusion model

 Pre-mixed combustion of reactants with high hydrogen content at lean conditions undergo a phenomenon called preferential diffusion.
 Here, the hydrogen diffuses differently from the other species in the mixture, causing local variations in mixture fraction and inherent instabilities in the flame front, even during laminar flow.
 Accurately modeling preferential diffusion is therefore crucial to capturing the behavior of pre-mixed hydrogen flames.
-The modeling of preferential diffusion is supported in SU2 through the Efimov model TODO: reference to Efimov paper.
+The modeling of preferential diffusion is supported in SU2 through the [Efimov model](https://doi.org/10.1080/13647830.2021.1970232).
 When solving hydrogen FGM problems, SU2 solves the following transport equations for the controlling variables:

 $$
 \begin{equation}